mfederici/dsit/README.md

 The run configuration object is used to define the name associated to the run (`run.name`) and the name of the corresponding project (`run.project`).
 These properties can be accessed and modified form the command line or by specifying them in the experiment definition.

+# Loading models

+The [loading.ipynb](loading.ipynb) notebook reports an example on how models can be easily retrieved directly from the Weights & Bias Api.